A unified precision matrix estimation framework via sparse column-wise inverse operator under weak sparsity: Applications of the unified framework

-In this section, we illustrate the use of the non-asymptotic bounds of Theorem \ref{thm:2} with the applications to several precision matrix estimation settings.
-In details, for different estimators $\hbSig$, we derive the bound $\|\hbSig-\bSig\|_\infty$ under high probability and apply Theorem \ref{thm:2} to show the consistency of the final estimator $\tbOme$.
-Moreover, we conduct numerical simulations for each case where the SCIO method is implemented with the R package ``EQUAL" developed by \cite{wang2020efficient}.
+To illustrate the non-asymptotic bounds of Theorem \ref{thm:2}, we apply the SCIO method to several covariance matrix estimations.
+In details, for each plug-in covariance estimator $\hbSig$, we derive the bound $\|\hbSig-\bSig\|_\infty$ under high probability and apply Theorem \ref{thm:2} to show the consistency of the final precision matrix estimators $\tbOme$.